Samir-Sell/Google_Earth_Engine_Apps/App_Tutorial/README.md

 You have just added a new description label, a textbox for user input regarding band math equations and a button that will be used to action a calculation.
 To make the button do something, we have to add an event listener that will listen for the button being clicked.

-Navigate to your event listner section and add.
+Navigate to your event listner section and add a .onClick event listener.
 In the next step, we will be defining the function do_math().

 ```javascript
 calculate_button.onClick(do_math) // Event listener to action a function on detection of a button click.